 For the past 10 years, Invest529 has offered the Stable Value Portfolio, an actively managed portfolio that generally provides higher returns than a money market fund (its most comparable competitor) with the goal of protecting the investors’ principal.

-During the market downturn of 2008 and in this current COVID-19 environment, stable value funds are one of the few investments that have produced a positive return.
+During the market downturn of 2008 and initial market changes associated with COVID-19, stable value funds were one of the few investments that produced a positive return.

 What is the Goal of a Stable Value Portfolio?